 Combining theoretical knowledge and practical skills, you gain skills in areas such as new media, video production, website design, culture and more.
-Taught in the University's cutting-edge digital media suites, practice-based work includes video production, web design and HTML programming, data visualisation and smart environments.
+Practice-based work includes video production (following Government safety guidelines), web design and HTML programming, data visualisation and smart environments.
 Great emphasis is also given to the management and analysis of social media platforms, with APIs and other sources used to present and assess social data.

 You'll be taught by experienced technical tutors who know the industry inside out.
 They will guide through a series of modules like the compulsory Digital Media Practice module, which focuses on production methods: video, sound recording and mixing, advanced post-production, and many more.
 At the end of the module you'll produce a creative and adaptive piece of work that puts theory to practice.

 Studies in digital media can lead to a range of exciting careers.
 You’ll find that graduates with a digital media degree are highly sought after in the fields of social media, marketing, e-commerce and content production, to highlight just a few.

 You'll apply the skills and theory learned using specialist software that is the latest industry standard.
 The Kit Hub houses a vast collection of art and media-based equipment that you can borrow to help with relevant modules.
 You’ll also have the opportunity to gain certifications in Apple, and Avid editing software alongside experience in API and analytics.

 Your project outputs can include though are not limited to: live campaigns, viral videos, platforms, games, exhibitions, and more.
 We also give you the option of a work placement in London’s creative industries as part of the course, ensuring the skills you learn are put into practice.